-Another very important property of food forests is that they are agricultural systems without inputs.
-In a food forest there is no use fertilisers, and no pest control.
-The latter element is unbelieveable to many people.
+Another important characteristic of food forests is that they are agricultural systems without inputs.
+In a food forest there is no use fertilisers, and no pest control, which is unbelieveable to many people.

-How can we harvest from the food system without, as is often occuring, exhausting it?
-And how can we create successful agricultural businesses, based on food forest principles, without fighting pests?
-These are legitimate questions and you need knowledge and experience to address them.
-With answers to these questions, and the accomplishment of their points, you can be rewarded with an extremely fruitful, highly productive agriculture system that functions as a natural forest.
-Thus, there is no need to fight, to fertilise, the system is full of biodiversity, has a large water and CO2-retention capacity and is full of food for people and animals.
+How can we harvest food from an agricultural system without, as often occurs, exhausting it?
+How can we create successful agricultural businesses, based on food forest principles, without fighting pests?
+These are legitimate questions, and both knowledge and experience are needed to address them.
+With answers to these questions, and the accomplishment of their points, you can be rewarded with a highly productive agriculture system, that functions like a natural forest, and needs little maintenance.
+Thus, there is no need to fight or to fertilise a food forest, and the system produces biodiversity, has a large water and CO2-retention capacity, and is full of food for people and other animals.

-It is true that four annual courses teaching food forestry methods, and its two important “Rural Development” projects, have created an interesting network.
+Food from the Forest’s four annual courses teaching food forestry methods, and its two important “Rural Development” projects, have created an interesting network.
 However, this is not nearly enough.
-Food forests have become very hip in the past few years, but they are not yet part of the norm of, nor properly integrated into the agricultural sector.
+Food forests have become very popular in the past few years, but they are not yet part of the norm nor properly integrated into the agricultural sector.
 We are aiming to change this, by increasing food forests’ credibility with scientifically-backed data.
 Through the Citizen Science approach of the food forest monitoring tools, and your measurement contributions, we can achieve this!

-We need your help to increase our quantitative and qualitative knowledge about food forests.
+Join us in creating quantitative and qualitative data about food forests.
 You can get involved with your food forest, learn more from our courses, develop your business plan with our business case tool, and get in touch with us if you think we can participate in a fruitfull collaboration with your network or organisation.